ical10/rizal.github.io/_posts/2019-10-28-TD1-Inverse-Problems.md

 ![png](/images/practical_1_Inverse_Problems_files/practical_1_Inverse_Problems_2_1.png)

 Now we start to see that the smaller random peaks on the amplitude-timeseries plot start to disappear.
-Let's now decrease again the frequency threshold to 20 Hz!
+Now let's lower the frequency threshold to 20 Hz!

 ```python
 filt_data3 = myButterworth(10, 20, synth_data)